H. H. Ahmed: Service years

-In 1964, he attended the Joint Service Defence College in Latimer Buckinghamshire, England, and subsequently graduated with a joint staff degree in 1965.
-Upon his return, he was posted in Ministry of Defence as an undersecretary as a Director of Naval Operations and participated in the Indo-Pakistani war of 1965.
-After the war, he was posted to the Pakistan Embassy in Washington D.C. as a military attaché which he remained until 1966.
-In 1970, he was appointed the first commandant of the Pakistan Naval Academy as a Commodore and was appointed Commander Coast in 1971 as a Rear-Admiral.
+In 1964, Ahmed attended the Joint Services Staff College (UK) at Latimer, graduating in 1965.
+On returning to Pakistan, he was posted to the Ministry of Defence as Director of Naval Operations and served in that capacity during the Indo-Pakistani war of 1965.
+He was awarded the Tamgha-e-Quaid-e-Azam in 1965.
+Following the war, he was posted as military attaché at the Pakistan Embassy in Washington, D.C., where he served until 1966.

+In 1970, Ahmed was appointed the first Commandant of the Pakistan Naval Academy in the rank of commodore.
+The following year he was promoted to rear admiral and appointed Commander Coast (COMCOAST), a position he held during the 1971 war with India.